Fahimraj12/Coursera_Solution/IBM FULLSTACK SOFTWARE DEVELOPER/14. Introduction to Containers w: Docker, Kubernetes & OpenShift/README.md

 Task 10: Take a screenshot of the output of Step 9 and save it as a .jpg or .png with the filename `rs.png`.

+### ⭐ Remember: The container ecosystem evolves rapidly.
+Follow official blogs and release notes to stay current with best practices and security updates.

 ## Author's:
 - Mo Fahim Raj